A characterization of the 2-fusion system of L_4(q)

-We will require the following theorem of Aschbacher, which allows one to consider the product of a $p$-group with a normal subsystem.
-See also \cite{Henke2013} for a simplification of Aschbacher's construction and proof of saturation. \begin{theorem}[{\cite[8.21]{AschbacherGeneralized}}] Let $\F$ be a saturated fusion system on the $p$-group $S$ and let $S_0$ and $T$ be strongly $\F$-closed subgroups of $S$ with $S_0 \leq T$.
-Suppose $\F_0$ is a normal subsystem of $\F$ on $S_0$.
-Then there exists a saturated fusion subsystem $\F_0T$ of $\F$ with the following properties. \begin{enumerate}[label=\textup{(\alph{*})}] \item $\F_0 \norm \F_0T$, \item $\F_0T/S_0 \cong \F_{T^+}(T^+)$ where $T^+ = T/S_0$, and \item the map $X \mapsto \F_0X$ is a bijection between the set of subgroups $X \leq T$ containing $S_0$ and the set of saturated subsystems of $\F_0T$ containing $\F_0$. \end{enumerate} \end{theorem} Note the particular case of the preceding theorem: if $\F_0 = O^p(\F_0)$, then as $\hyp(\F_0) \leq \hyp(\F_0T) \leq S_0$ by (b), we have $\F_0 = O^p(\F_0T)$.
+We use in an essential way following theorem of Aschbacher, which allows one to consider the (internal) product of a $p$-group with a normal subsystem.
+See also \cite{Henke2013} for a simplification of Aschbacher's construction and proof of saturation. \begin{theorem}[{\cite[8.21]{AschbacherGeneralized}}] Let $\F$ be a saturated fusion system on the $p$-group $S$ and $\F_0$ a normal subsystem on the strongly $\F$-closed subgroup $S_0 \leq S$.
+For each subgroup $X$ of $S$ containing $S_0$, there is a saturated subsystem ${\F_0}X$ of $\F$ with the following properties. \begin{enumerate}[label=\textup{(\alph{*})}] \item $\F_0 \norm \F_0X$, \item $\F_0X/S_0 \cong \F_{X^+}(X^+)$ where $X^+ = X/S_0$, and \item the map $Y \mapsto \F_0Y$ is a bijection between the set of subgroups $Y \leq S$ containing $S_0$ and the set of saturated subsystems of $\F_0S$ containing $\F_0$. \end{enumerate} \end{theorem} In the particular case where $\F_0 = O^p(\F_0)$, Theorem~\ref{T:Aschppower} gives that $\F_0 = O^p(\F_0X)$, since $\hyp(\F_0) \leq \hyp(\F_0X) \leq S_0$ by (b) and Lemma~\ref{L:fochyp}(b).

-Broto, Castellana, Grodal, Levi, and Oliver \cite[Theorem~5.4]{BCGLO2007} (see also \cite[Theorem~6.11]{Puig2006}) give a description of the fusion subsystems of index prime to $p$: they are in one-to-one correspondence with overgroups of a subgroup $\Gamma \leq \Aut_\F(S)$ containing $\Aut_S(S)$, and hence there is a unique minimal one $O^{p'}(\F)$, the \emph{residual subsystem} of $\F$.
-The following corollary to this result will suffice for our purposes.
+In \cite[Theorem~5.4]{BCGLO2007} (see also \cite[Theorem~6.11]{Puig2006}) the authors give a description of the fusion subsystems of ``index prime to $p$'': they are in one-to-one correspondence with overgroups of a certain subgroup $\Gamma \leq \Aut_\F(S)$ containing $\Aut_S(S)$, and hence there is a unique minimal one, the \emph{residual subsystem} of $\F$, denoted $O^{p'}(\F)$.
+The following corollary of this result will suffice for our purposes.

 \begin{proposition} Let $S$ be a finite $p$-group with automorphism group a $p$-group.
 Then $\F = O^{p'}(\F)$ for every saturated fusion system $\F$ on $S$. \end{proposition}